Insights from Kirill Potekhin, CPO at Adapty, shared on the Podlodka podcast.

 The bottom line

-Onboarding is never finished because user expectations evolve, markets change, and new patterns emerge constantly.
+Onboarding is never finished because user expectations evolve, markets shift, and new patterns emerge constantly.

-Want to test onboarding flows without waiting for App Store review?
-Adapty’s Onboarding Builder includes one-click auto-localization and lets you launch experiments without code – so you can move fast and iterate based on real conversion data.
+Want to run onboarding experiments without waiting for App Store review?
+Adapty’s Onboarding Builder lets you ship and test variants without code — including one-click auto-localization — and tracks 20+ metrics so you know exactly what’s working.